Kensington, New South Wales

-Kensington is a suburb in the Eastern Suburbs of Sydney, in the state of New South Wales, Australia.
-It is located 4 kilometres south-east of the Sydney central business district, in the local government area (LGA) of the City of Randwick.
-Colloquially, Kensington is referred to as "Kenso", "Ensington" or "Enso".
+Kensington is a suburb in the eastern suburbs of Sydney, New South Wales, Australia.
+It is located four kilometres south-east of the Sydney central business district, in the local government area (LGA) of the City of Randwick.

 Kensington lies to the immediate south of Moore Park and west of Randwick Racecourse.
-The principal landmarks of the suburb are the main campus of the University of New South Wales, National Institute of Dramatic Art (NIDA), and the exclusive Australian Golf Club.
-Kensington is also a residential suburb close to the Sydney CBD.
+The principal landmarks of the suburb are the main campus of the University of New South Wales, National Institute of Dramatic Art and the Australian Golf Club.
+Kensington is also a residential suburb close to the Sydney central business district.

 History

 Indigenous inhabitants

-Prior to European settlement, the area was inhabited by the Cadigal people, one of the salt-water clans of the Darug language group.
+Prior to European settlement, the area was inhabited by the Gadigal people, one of the salt-water clans of the Darug language group.
 The Cadigal people were known for their fishing skills and often travelled in canoes.
 The 1828 census showed some 50–60 clans of Cadigal people living by the Lachlan swamps of Kensington and surrounding areas.
 Swamps provided fruit, nectar, roots and tubers.
 Very few Aboriginals live in Kensington today.